JuliaFunctional/Monadic.jl/README.md

 Using a wrapper as a third argument
 -----------------------------------

-In Addition, `@monadic` supports a little helper, namely to initially apply a given function to all containers before executing the standard `@monadic` semantics.
+In addition, `@monadic` supports a little helper in order to initially apply a given function to all containers, before executing the standard `@monadic` semantics.

 ```julia
 my_wrapper(i::Int) = collect(1:i)